AP VoteCast: Texas voters sour on state of nation

 Voters in Texas made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 41% of Texas voters said the U.S. is on the right track and 58% of voters said it is headed in the wrong direction.
+AP VoteCast found that nearly three-fifths of Texas voters said the U.S. is headed in the wrong direction and about two-fifths said it is on the right track.

+Republican presidential candidates have won Texas’ 38 electoral votes going back 40 years and winning the state is considered essential to a victory for Trump.
+But shifting suburbs and a booming population have raised Democrats’ hopes for winning the state.

+Corbin Clark, 29, a forklift driver, said Tuesday was the first time he had ever voted.
+Clark voted for Biden at a community center in Acres Homes, a historically African-American neighborhood in northwest Houston.

 Here’s a snapshot of who voted and what matters to them, based on preliminary results from AP VoteCast, a nationwide survey of about 127,000 voters and nonvoters -- including 3,734 voters and 776 nonvoters in Texas -- conducted for The Associated Press by NORC at the University of Chicago.